-More Than Anything, Florida Governor's Race May Be A Test Of The President
+Florida's Governor Race Could Be A Test For Trump

 More than 300 people recently packed into a college auditorium in the middle of a weekday to see Tallahassee Mayor Andrew Gillum in St. Petersburg, Fla.
 The Democrat is running for governor and, if elected, would be the first in the party to win the seat in the state in 20 years.
-He'd also be the first African-American governor in the Florida's history.
+He'd also be the first African-American governor in Florida's history.

 He's facing former Republican U.S. Rep. Ron DeSantis in a contest that has been marked by heated attacks, the influence of President Trump and a hurricane.

-And the race is tight.
+The race is tight.
 Some recent polls have had Gillum pulling several points ahead of DeSantis.

-This was one of Gillum's first campaign events after a hiatus while his city recovered from Hurricane Michael and he was happy to talk about it.
-"I'm proud that in our city," Gillum said, "even though we had over ninety percent of our electric grid system knocked out, that one week to the day of the storm, 99.5 percent of the people in my city had their power back."
+This was one of Gillum's first campaign events after a hiatus while his city recovered from Hurricane Michael, and he was happy to talk about it.
+"I'm proud that in our city," Gillum said, "even though we had over 90 percent of our electric grid system knocked out, that one week to the day of the storm, 99.5 percent of the people in my city had their power back."

 The recent hurricane, and Tallahassee's response to it, has helped put to rest attacks from Republicans about Gillum's leadership during Hurricane Hermine two years ago.